gandmatthew/Wyze-Storage/README.md

 # About
 This repository uses wz_mini_hacks to expose the firmware.
 This code is in active development.
 This project allows users to share and distribute files over the internet to their WyzeCams using a REST API with Mongoose Web Server.
-You are required to install a toolchain for this project and compile your own binaries.
+You are required to install the gcc-mipsel-linux-gnu toolchain for this project and compile your own binaries.
 # Demo
 - WIP
 # Installation Steps